How to Make a Website

 Whether you are a small business or one that already has a respectable customer base, eCommerce website builders can be a good alternative to creating an online store from scratch.
 Trusted by some of the largest brands in retail, they truly represent the bright eCommerce future.

 Your next step is to find a place to host your website.

-There are many services out there, such as GoDaddy and Bluehost, who allow you to host your website.
+There are many services out there, such as GoDaddy and Bluehost, which allow you to host your website.

-Though, of course, you can host your website yourself…if you have servers and the technical know-how.
-But we don’t recommend it if you have limited resources.
-By having someone else, like GoDaddy, host your site, they’ll keep your site online and provide needed support.
+Of course, you could host your website yourself if you have servers and the technical know-how, but we don’t recommend it if you have limited resources.
+By having someone else, like GoDaddy, host your site, you will be able to keep your site online and receive support when needed.
 Many services will also offer free domain names.

 Most domains end with .com, .org, or .net but there are other domain extensions out there.
-Make sure if you do use a domain extension that it’s one you can easily remember.
+Make sure if you do use a domain extension that it is one which you can easily remember.

-Having your own domain, as opposed to having a domain through WordPress, not only looks professional but it enables customers to more easily find and interact with you.
+Having your own domain, as opposed to having a domain through another service, not only looks professional but it enables customers to more easily find and interact with you.

-You’ll typically be able to have your own email address with your site’s domain, which will look considerably better versus having an address like email@example.com.
+You will typically be able to have your own email address with your site’s domain, which will look considerably better versus having an address like “example”@gmail.com.

-Not Sure What to Call Your Website?
+Not Sure What to Name Your Website?
 Here are Some Tips

 When considering how to create your own website, you like gave some thought about finding a great domain name, or even naming your website.
 But, when it comes time to choose, you may find that you aren’t as in love with the name, or that another site already owns the domain you wanted.